Your Chance To Live!

 Note the text that surrounds this disfigured fellow:

-“Just use your quaggles” is from an incoherent story about aliens preparing to invade Earth.
+“Just use your quaggles” is from an incoherent story about aliens preparing to visit Earth.
 They are studying our frailties, one of which is susceptibility to heat.
 The story does not define their mission, nor does it tell us what quaggles are.
-But you can probably guess.
-Here’s a line from the first paragraph of the story, in which Professor Quantle is preparing his students for their encounter with humans:
+Here’s a line from the story in which Professor Quantle is preparing his alien students for their encounter with humans:

 “They are susceptible to — ah — shall we say — ah — termination, by factors so numerous that their continuation as a species is miraculous.”

 You don’t have to be Professor Quantle to read between the lines.
+They’re planning to exterminate us.
 You can add Death By Quaggles to your list of things to worry about, kid.

 There are other futuristic annihilations in store for the young ‘uns, including evil robots…